 “The pressure of delivering another clean performance became even stronger, because after the short, I realized that now it is not about winning,” he said.
 “I felt I was chased by my own world record and I must break it.”

-The skater from Sendai, Japan, started his free skate under the anxiety coming from his world record, as well as his teammate Javier Fernandez’s performance (201.43 points).
+The skater from Sendai, Japan, started his free skate under the anxiety coming from his record, as well as his teammate Javier Fernandez’s performance (201.43 points).
 However, Hanyu beautifully cleared one element after another, earning many level fours and positive grades of execution (GOE) along the way.
 He earned 219.48 for the long and 330.43 overall to blow away the competition, as well as achieving two new historical records.

 “I suddenly felt released,” he recalled.
 “I was really nervous because after what I produced at NHK Trophy, I felt obliged to do it again.
 I realized all I could do was to do the best I could do at that moment, so I re-focused on doing my program.
 The supportive audience really helped me too.”